Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Maps/DisplayMap/README.md

 ## How it works

-1. Create a `Map` with a basemap using the `Enums.BasemapStyleArcGISImagery` BasemapStyle.
+1. Create a `Map` with a basemap using the `Enums.BasemapStyleArcGISImageryStandard` BasemapStyle.
 2. Create a `MapView` object to display the map.
 3. Set the map to the map view.